rowanfreeman/world-of-warcraft/the-war-within/liberation-of-undermine/quick.md

 # Vexie Fullthrottle and the The Geargrinders

 - **Call Bikers**: Kill the bikers and then steal their bikes; drive your bike into the boss
-- **Spew Oil**: Purple circles move away; self-isolate
+- **Spew Oil**: Purple circles to the walls or behind the boss
-- **Incendiary Fire**: Those targeted with red arrows on your head, stutter step to avoid the orange circles
+- **Incendiary Fire**: Red arrows, stutter step to avoid the orange circles
 - **Bomb Voyage!**: Big heals
 - **Mechanical Breakdown/Tune Up**: Phase 2, lust it, interrupt and stun the adds